 If you get to the point in a project where you are sewing sloppily or find yourself saying “good enough” more than a few times… walk away… Put it down and go do something else.
 This is the thing that took me the longest to figure out.
 I can not tell you how many times I have woken up in the morning and had a “uggggg” moment because I stayed up too late working on something that I was really not in the “mood” to be working on.

 If you get frustrated with a project or lose interest, it’s OKAY to leave it for a bit.
 Nine times out of ten you will get your “mojo” back soon and be able to finish it up.
-There is nothing worse that working while your frustrated!
+There is nothing worse than working while you’re frustrated!
 So don’t do it!!

 I know no one ever likes to unpick something they have just sewn… but just do it.
 If it’s not right, you will expend more energy trying to fix it later than just unpicking it in the first place.